 If you’re stuck in a rut in your guitar playing right now, I hope the above advice will help you get out of it as quickly as possible.

-However, by time, when your skills will have improved and your goals become even more ambitious, you may get stuck again.
+However, over time, when your skills will have improved and your goals become even more ambitious, you may get stuck again.

 This is completely normal.